Autism Awareness Week Celebration at HIMS, SRHU (1st–3rd April 2026)

 The celebration featured a poster presentation competition involving MBBS students and postgraduate residents, who showcased informative and creative work on various aspects of autism, including early signs, management strategies, and the importance of early intervention.
 The presentations were evaluated by a distinguished panel comprising Principal HIMS, Dr. (Prof.) Ahamadulla Shariff, Head of the Department of Pediatrics, Dr. (Prof.) Anil Rawat, along with faculty members Dr. (Prof.) Ashish Simlati, Dr. Nitika Agrawal, and Dr. Jyoti Walia.
 The activity was facilitated by senior resident Dr. Chandni and junior resident Dr. Rahul Tandon.

-In collaboration with RDI, a sensitization workshop was organized for ASHA workers to strengthen their capacity in identifying developmental delays and screening for autism at the grassroots level.
-The workshop, led by pediatric experts, included practical guidance, real-life case discussions, and orientation to multidisciplinary services such as the Learning Disability Clinic, Speech Therapy, and Psychology Department, reinforcing a holistic approach to child development.
+In collaboration with RDI, a sensitization workshop for ASHA workers was conducted by pediatric consultants Dr. (Prof.) Alpa Gupta, Dr. Sanober Wasim, Dr. Rakesh Kumar, and Dr. Neerul Pandita.
+The workshop aimed at enhancing the knowledge and skills of ASHA workers in identifying developmental delays and screening for autism at the community level.
+It included interactive discussions, practical guidance, and orientation to multidisciplinary services such as the Learning Disability (LD) Clinic, Speech Therapy Department, and Psychology Department.

-Autism Awareness Week at HIMS, SRHU served as a comprehensive and impactful initiative, successfully integrating education, community engagement, and clinical practice.
-The programme significantly contributed to enhancing awareness, empowering healthcare workers, and promoting early detection and intervention for autism.
+Overall, Autism Awareness Week at HIMS, SRHU served as a comprehensive and impactful initiative, successfully integrating academic excellence, community engagement, and clinical services.
+The programme significantly contributed to enhancing awareness, building capacity among healthcare workers, and promoting early detection and intervention for autism.

 1